It takes more than good intentions to transform the South. It takes money.

 In La Casa Azul, "The Blue House" in East Point, Atlanta, organizers with the Racial Justice Action Center meet in what they call "the war room;" a room where they discuss political strategy, conditions, challenges, and ultimately decide which campaigns they want to take on.

-Founded seven years ago in order to train and support directly impacted people who want to organize grassroots campaigns to transform policies and institutions, the Racial Justice Action Center focuses on three prongs of the criminal justice legal system for reform: policing, courts, and jails.
+Founded eight years ago in order to train and support directly impacted people who want to organize grassroots campaigns to transform policies and institutions, the Racial Justice Action Center focuses on three prongs of the criminal justice legal system for reform: policing, courts, and jails.

 Years before it was campaign strategy, it was a vision.
 Marilynn Winn, a lifelong Atlanta resident who had been locked inside the Atlanta City Detention Center before, began to say aloud what needed to be done: the Atlanta jail must be closed.